MouzouniElMehdi/MouzouniElMehdi/README.md

 - 👋 Hi, I’m @MouzouniElMehdi
 - 👀 I’m interested in Energy, Blockchain and Data in general
 - 🌱 I’m currently learning Solidity, Javascript, React and Python
-- 💞️ I’m looking to collaborate on DeFi, NFT and all sort of food-themed crypto
+- 💞️ I’m looking to collaborate on DeFi, NFT and all sort of food/animal-themed crypto
 - 📫 How to reach me mehdi.mouzouni@gmail.com

 <!---